 R1.A2 The Informed Researcher: Information and Data Skills

-To master information & data skills means you are an informed, literate researcher.
-With these skills you can locate, evaluate, organize and use the right information at the right time during your research.
-By organizing your work processes efficiently from the beginning you can save a lot of time and effort.
-Make a search plan, a data management plan, a plan for metadata and notes to discovered or self-produced data and literature.
-There are all kinds of tools to help you organize, but you have to do the thinking and planning yourself.
-Do not forget to make use of good examples and best practices!
+To master information & data skills means you are an informed, literate researcher and that you understand the information cycle.
+With these skills you can locate, evaluate, select, collect, organize and use the right information at the right time during your research.
+By organizing your information work processes efficiently from the beginning you can save a lot of time and effort later on.

 - What is impact and how do you achieve it?

 - Explore and map your own field of research

 - Reference management

 - Get ready to publish

 By the end of this course, you will be able to:

 - Acquire, collate, organise, validate, share, store, and curate information/data.

 - Disseminate your research results.
 And that means impact: reaching and influencing as many people as possible.